Graphics

 In Graphics students explore visual communication through brief based projects, developing solutions to real world problems using creative and imaginative practices.

 We employ a range of pedagogical approaches and support to address the needs of all students, adapting our curriculum to meet their needs so they can effectively explore their world and fully realising their creative potential.
 We succeed in doing this by providing every student with a safe space to explore their creativity and individuality.
-We have a rich and broad curriculum investigating practitioners from a range of cultures that explore a variety of styles and themes from the Keystone year all the way to A Level.
+We have a rich and broad curriculum investigating practitioners from a range of cultures that explore a variety of styles and themes from GCSE to A Level.

 We explore Graphics connections throughout society especially it links to literature, Media and Art.
 We focus on evolving students’ creative thinking skills so that they can develop, experiment and record their observations, reflecting in a meaning full way on their work.
 We understand that there are a broad range of pathways linked to the creative industries but aim to give students the skills so that they are prepared for the next stage of their life.